google/oboe/apps/OboeTester/docs/AutomatedTesting.md

     adb pull /sdcard/test20190611.txt .

+The beginning of the report is common to all tests:

+    build.fingerprint = google/bonito/bonito:10/QP1A.190711.017/5771233:userdebug/dev-keys
+    test.version = 1.5.10
+    test.version.code = 19
+    time.millis = 1567521906542
+    in.channels = 2
+    in.perf = lowlat
+    in.sharing = exclusive
+    in.api = aaudio
+    in.rate = 48000
+    in.device = 30
+    in.mmap = yes
+    in.burst.frames = 96
+    in.xruns = 0
+    out.channels = 2
+    out.perf = lowlat
+    out.sharing = exclusive
+    out.api = aaudio
+    out.rate = 48000
+    out.device = 27
+    out.mmap = yes
+    out.burst.frames = 96
+    out.buffer.size.frames = 192
+    out.buffer.capacity.frames = 3072
+    out.xruns = 0

 ### Latency Report

-Here is an example report:

-    burst.frames =  96
-    buffer.size.frames = 96
-    buffer.capacity.frames = 3072
+Each test also adds specific value.
+For "latency".
+If the test fails then some values will be unavailable.

+Here is a report from a good test.
+The '#' comments were added for this document and are not in the report.

+    rms.signal = 0.81829  # Root Mean Square of the signal, if it can be detected rms.noise = 0.12645   # Root Mean Square of the background noise before the signal is detected reset.count = 2       # number of times the full duplex stream input underflowed and had to resyncronize result = 0            # 0 or a negative error result.text = OK      # text equivalent of the result latency.empty.frames = 476   # round trip latency if the top output buffer was empty latency.empty.msec =   9.92  # same but translated to milliseconds
+    latency.frames = 668   # round trip latency as measured
+    latency.msec =  13.92  # same but translated to milliseconds, "pro-audioo" devices should be <=20 msec
+    confidence =  0.959    # quality of the latency result between 0.0 and 1.0, higher is better

+Here is a report from a test that failed because the output was muted.
+Note the latency.msec is missing because it could not be measured.

-    rms.signal = 0.73868
+    rms.signal = 0.00000
-    rms.noise = 0.00103
+    rms.noise = 0.00048
     reset.count = 3
-    result = 0
+    result = -96
-    result.text = OK
+    result.text = ERROR_CONFIDENCE
-    latency.empty.frames =    533
-    latency.empty.msec =  11.10
-    latency.frames =    629
-    latency.msec =  13.10
-    confidence =  0.887
+    confidence =  0.009

-Explanation of report values:

-    burst.frames         size of a DSP burst in frames buffer.size.frames   output buffer size in frames
-    buffer.capacity.frames maximum capacity in frames
-    sample.rate          sample rate in Hertz
+### Glitch Report

+Here is a report from a good test.
+The '#' comments were added for this document and are not in the report.

+    state = LOCKED
+    unlocked.frames = 2528   # frames spent trying to lock onto the signal
+    locked.frames = 384084   # frames spent locked onto a good signal with no glitches glitch.frames = 0        # frames spent glitching or recovering from a glitch
-    rms.signal           Root Mean Square of the signal, if it can be detected rms.noise            Root Mean Square of the background noise before the signal is detected reset.count          # of times the full duplex stream input underflowed and had to resyncronize result               0 or a negative error
+    reset.count = 208        # number of times the full duplex stream input underflowed and had to resyncronize peak.amplitude = 0.057714  # peak amplitude of the input signal, between 0.0 and 1.0
-    result.text          text equivalent of the result
-    latency.empty.frames round trip latency if the top output buffer was empty latency.empty.msec   same but translated to milliseconds
-    latency.frames       round trip latency as measured
-    latency.msec         same but translated to milliseconds, "pro-audioo" devices should be <=20 msec confidence           quality of the latency result between 0.0 and 1.0, higher is better
+    signal.noise.ratio.db =  96.3
+    time.total =     9.96 seconds  # close to your specified duration
+    time.no.glitches =     9.96    # time we have been running with no glitches
+    max.time.no.glitches =     9.96 # max time with no glitches
+    glitch.count = 0               # number of glitch events, actual number may be higher is close together

+Here is a report from a test that failed because the output was muted.
+Note the glitch.count is missing because it could not be measured.

+    state = WAITING_FOR_SIGNAL
+    unlocked.frames = 0
+    locked.frames = 0
+    glitch.frames = 0
+    reset.count = 1
+    time.total =     9.95 seconds